Samnieng1/TDD-Typescript-Jest/README.md

 # Car Value Prediction API

-This project implements a TypeScript function called 'predictValue' that predict a car value based on the positions of alphabets in a model name, multiplied by 100, and added to a given year value.
+This project implements a TypeScript function called 'predictValue' that predict a car value based on the positions of alphabets in a model name, multiplied by 100, and added to a given year value, ignoring Space and any other signs.
 The function returns either a number respresenting the predicted car value or a string indicating 'Invalid input'.

 ## Table of Contents